sbnaumann1/5004-hw-module-03-04/DesignDocument.md

 - I don't think that we need to have an abstract class for Employee.
 Instead, you probably want just the interface for employee and then two types of TimeCards, one for each type of Employee.
 (It sort of depends on how different the time cards and pay stubs are per employee type)
 - No, the above is wrong.
 Time cards and pay stubs are identical for hourly and salary, all the differences are handled by those classes

+Update
+Okay, I thought that TimeCard included way more information than it does.
+It isn't a summary of all the PayStubs, it is just a list of hours worked...
+It honestly seems overkill to have a full class for just this, but there's and interface so...

 ```mermaid